jlparkI/xGPR/docs/basic_tutorial.rst

 computational expense (fitting using ``num_rffs=4096`` will be much faster than fitting with ``num_rffs=32,768``).

+Finally, notice that when calling ``model.predict`` just as when building a dataset, ``sequence_lengths`` is None if you're using a fixed-length kernel; if you're inputting a 3d array and using a convolution kernel, you have to supply a numpy array of sequence lengths so that xGPR can mask zero-padding (if you're using zero-padding).

 There's one big missing piece we haven't discussed so far of course, which is...